The Famous Rainbow Mountains of the Peruvian Andes

 Vinicunca, Winicunca, The Colored Mountain, or Rainbow Mountain, is located in the southeast of the Peruvian Andes, 5,200 meters (17,100 feet) next to the Ausangate Mountain, between the district of Pitumarca and Cusipata in the Cusco region.

 Rainbow Mountain is located between the Cusipata district, province de Quispicanchi, Pitumarca district, and province de Canchis, 100 kilometers southeast of Cusco.

 The Inca considered mountains as local deities and protectors of the people and performed ceremonial rituals to pay tributes to these mountains.
-The Rainbow Mountain is a sacred deity for locals, every time they dare to pass this high peak; they must leave some offering such as coca leaves and grains.
+The Rainbow Mountain is a sacred deity for locals; every time they dare to pass this high peak, they must leave some offerings such as coca leaves and grains.

 How did rainbow Mountain become so popular?

-Rainbow Mountain was on the route of the Ausangate Trek, where travelers used to stop by and take pictures, is not until after 2010, when Facebook posting and Instagram posts became popular, that travelers started to share their photographs and slowly captured the eyes of many travelers.
+Rainbow Mountain was on the route of the Ausangate Trek, where travelers used to stop by and take pictures.
+It was not until after 2010, when Facebook posting and Instagram posts became popular, that travelers started to share their photographs and slowly captured the eyes of many travelers.
 Today, this Mountain is so famous that every day arrives, thousands of visitors.

 How to get to Rainbow Mountain?

 To get to Rainbow Mountain from Cusco, you must follow south through the highway to Puno for about 2 hours and then continue through a dirt route to Rainbow Mountain for about 1.5 hours to the trailhead.
 There is two way to get to Rainbow Mountain from the Cusco – Puno highway: